-During a pupil's time in Personal and Social Education their registration class will meet with their PT Pupil Support (Guidance) teacher each week, which will allow pupils to build up a close relationship over the years they are in school.
+During a pupils' time in Personal and Social Education their class will meet with their PT Pupil Support - Guidance teacher each week, which will allow pupils to build up a close relationship over the years they are in school.

 The aim in PSE is for pupils, through the learning experiences and outcomes; to develop skills that will be useful in their life during school years and which will help them take their place in the wider world of adulthood, helping them to develop as confident individuals, effective contributors, successful learners and responsible citizens.
-The experiences are taught following national guidelines, through various teaching methodologies, which will include group discussions, individual research, DVD and TV films, fact sheets and a wide variety of visiting speakers as well as presentations.
+The experiences are taught following national guidelines, through various teaching methodologies, which will include group discussions, individual research, DVD and TV films/documentaries, fact sheets and a wide variety of visiting speakers as well as presentations.
 The topics in which the skills are taught cover transitions within school as well as moving on and leaving school, careers, personal responsibility, health and wellbeing, substance misuse and sexual health and relationships.
 There is also the opportunity to discuss feelings about all these issues.
-There will be opportunities throughout the year, usually at Parents' Evenings to view materials used in sexual health.
-Parents can request a copy of the draft programme for each year from the Pupil Support (Guidance) department and they are welcome to contact staff should they have any concerns over any topic covered.
+There will be opportunities throughout the year, usually at Parents' Information Evenings to view materials used in sexual health.
+An overview of what is covered in PSE can be seen below.
+Parents are welcome to contact staff should they have any concerns over any topic covered.